soulslike-routing/sl-derive-ds1-location/README.md

 kind of functions is to be supplied by the user in the form of small wasm functions when modeling the game.

+On the other hand, since you are writing a derive function for a certain spec / model combination, you can and should get as specific as possible in your code, to squeeze out as much performance as possible!

 ## Interface
 To make interfacing with these kinds of functions, they have a pretty rigid interface you have to follow when writing them: